 Set in the heart of Tuscany, in the splendid area of Valdelsa, the hamlet of Certaldo is famous to be the birthplace of Giovanni Boccaccio, the Italian writer, and poet of the fourteenth-century author of the 100 novellas of the Decameron.
-Moreover, Certaldo is a splendid medieval village surrounded by gently rolling hills, vineyards, olive groves and rows of cypress.
+Moreover, Certaldo is a splendid medieval village surrounded by gently rolling hills, vineyards, olive groves, and rows of cypress.

-Thanks to its position halfway between Florence, San Gimignano and Siena, Certaldo and its surroundings are a nice and strategic base where to stay and explore the “classic Tuscany”, but also an easy day trip to take from Florence.
+Thanks to its position halfway between Florence, San Gimignano, and Siena, Certaldo and its surroundings are a nice and strategic base where to stay and explore the “classic Tuscany”, but also an easy day trip to take from Florence.
 It offers a wealth of options for bike lovers and the pilgrimage route of the ancient Via Francigena passes from here.

-Certaldo is included in the “Bandiera Arancione” list by Touring Club Italia as one of the best villages in Italy for the touristic offer, art, culture, and respect of the nature (for a list of other 10 villages included in the list click here).
+Certaldo is included in the “Bandiera Arancione” list by Touring Club Italia as one of the best villages in Italy for the tourist offer, art, culture, and respect for nature (for a list of other 10 villages included in the list click here).
+I can’t argue with that.
+The historical center is perfectly preserved.
+The alleys and the buildings made of Tuscany tiles, the small restaurants, and the Botteghe (little shops), give Certaldo a unique, quiet, and magical atmosphere.

 A brief history of Certaldo

-Certaldo has Etruscan origins, and its name derives from the latin words “Cerrus Altus” which mean upland covered by Turkey oak.
-Moreover, as many other Tuscan villages, it became important during the Middle Age.
+Certaldo has Etruscan origins, and its name derives from the Latin words Cerrus Altus which mean upland covered by Turkey oak.
+Moreover, like many other Tuscan villages, it became important during the Middle Age.
+In 1164 Federico Barbarossa, the Holy Roman Emperor, gives the town to the Counts Alberti of Prato but after only 20 years Certaldo moved to the control curacy of Florence.

-Certaldo as you see today has a lower and modern part, and an upper historical part, called Certaldo Alto, that corresponds to the medieval castle and its fortified walls, built and developed between the twelfth and fifteenth century.
-One of the main feature of the every medieval village was the “Piazza” where all the main buildings were set.
-Instead, due to the shape of the hill where was built, Certaldo has no a main square, and it’s in Via Boccaccio that you find the Palazzo Pretorio (symbol of the political power), the church and the Logge del Mercato as trading place.
-The spaces that today seem squares in the past were simply vegetable gardens.
+Instead, due to the shape of the hill where was built, Certaldo has no main square, and it’s in Via Boccaccio that you find the Palazzo Pretorio (symbol of political power), the church, and the Logge del Mercato as a trading place.
+The spaces that today seem like squares in the past were simply vegetable gardens.

 What to see in Certaldo